azer/indev/README.md

-Simple & powerful replacement for Make & Grunt.
+Simple & powerful replacement for Make & GruntJS.
 Aims to let you write and read less, do more.

 ```bash
 $ npm install -g indev